yewang/besogo/README.md

 BesoGo
 ======

-Embeddable editor/viewer of SGF records for the game of Go (aka Weiqi, Baduk)
+Embeddable SGF player for the game of Go (aka Weiqi, Baduk)

 Written in JavaScript, CSS, and HTML5, with no dependencies on other libraries

-Free software released under the [GNU Affero General Public License](http://www.gnu.org/licenses/agpl.html), see "Copying and License" below
+Free software released under the [GNU Affero General Public License](http://www.gnu.org/licenses/agpl.html).
+Some bundled assets are copyright by other authors and available under (Creative Commons)[http://creativecommons.org] licensing terms.
+See "Copying and License" section for further details.

 User Notes